datacarpentry/astronomy-python/_episodes/06-photo.md

 > ## Outline
 >
-> 1. We'll reload the data from the previous notebook and make a
+> 1. We will reload the data from the previous episode and make a
 > color-magnitude diagram.
 >
-> 2. We'll use an isochrone computed by MIST to specify a polygonal
+> 2. We will use an isochrone computed by MIST to specify a polygonal
-> region in the color-magnitude diagram and select the stars inside it.
+> region in the color-magnitude diagram and select the stars inside of it.
 {: .checklist}

 ## Starting from this episode